MicrosoftDocs/customer-insights/ci-docs/includes/manage-tags-columns.md

 1. From the **Edit tags** pane, choose any of the following:

-   - To add an existing tag to the segment, type a portion of the name in the **Tags** box until you see the tag you want.
+   - To add an existing tag to the item, type a portion of the name in the **Tags** box until you see the tag you want.
 Select the tag.
    - To create a tag, type the name in the **Tags** box and press **Enter**.
-The new tag is added to the segment.
+The new tag is added to the item.
    - To remove a tag, select **X** next to the tag name.

 1. Select **Apply**.

 ## Filter on tags

 Use tags to filter your list of items.

 1. Go to the list view.
 For example, go to **Segments**.